Camel Milk Powder - 25g Sachets (10 pack/40 pack)

 Camel milk has been used for ages by those living in the harsh environments of the desert and is directly responsible for their robust health and ability to outlive their city dweller peers.

-Recently camel milk has become common outside of Asia and is being used by celebrities and health conscious individuals in Europe, US and other parts of the world as a regular routine.
+Since studies began coming out int he past few years, camel milk as a therapy has become increasingly common outside of Asia and is being used by celebrities and health conscious individuals in Europe, US and other parts of the world as a regular routine.
 Fitness experts are also recommending it as an alternative to other milk and protein sources for athletes and bodybuilders.

 General Health Benefits of drinking camel milk regularly: